 The calculation of the two Cost measures requires data that is not easily available to most practices.
 This combined with the same year benchmark methodology makes it difficult to plan ahead.
 However, there are few things you can do to get ready:

-- Analyze your 2017 cost performance category score as soon as it becomes available.
-As discussed above, the score would be used as the basis for calculating improvement scoring for 2018 cost category performance score.
+Analyze your 2017 cost performance category score as soon as it becomes available.